High frame rate. High sensitivity.

 - Multiphoton VMS with custom phosphorescence lifetime measurement;

-- Axicon integration into a commercial multiphoton system;
+- Axicon integration into an existing multiphoton system;

 - Video-microscope for live imaging with 2 simultaneous widefield illuminations (100 FPS);